 Scott-Moncrieff is one of Scotland's leading firms of auditors and business advisers.
-We are part of the fast-growing Cogital Group, giving us a both a UK-wide presence and international reach in 190 offices with 6,500 staff.
+We are part of the fast-growing Cogital Group, giving us a UK-wide presence of 88 offices and 2,700 staff and an international reach from over 150 offices across seven countries.
 Cogital Group is an innovator, investor and early adopter of technologies that provide continuous improvement to the service we provide our clients.